Jairo Guedz: The Mist

 In 1989 Guedz joined the thrash metal band The Mist as a substitute for the guitarists Reinaldo "Cavalão" Bedran and Roberto "Beto" Lima.
 He took part in the recording of the band's second album The Hangman Tree which came out in 1991 and enjoyed a fair amount of success in Brazil.
 In the same year, the band was offered a record deal from the British record label Music For Nations but turned it down, a decision Guedz later admitted to regret.
 After the departure of the singer, Vladimir Korg, The Mist carried on as a three piece and recorded in 1993 the EP Ashes to Ashes, Dust to Dust.
 In 1995 the band released the album Gottverlassen and embarked on the No Gods Tour where they played a series of headline shows and a number of opening shows for Kreator.
 In 1997 the remaining members decided to put an end to The Mist.
 Meanwhile, Guedz was invited by Overdose to fill in for their guitarist Sérgio Cicohvicz and went on tour with the band in Europe and America, opening for Mercyful Fate.

 Eminence

 In 1999 Guedz became the bassist for the death groove metal band Eminence which was formed in 1995 by guitarist Alan Wallace Bello.
 During the 6 years that Guedz stayed in the band they recorded the full-lengths Chaotic System and Humanology and toured extensively in Europe and South-America.
 In 2006 Eminence announced Guedz' departure citing "personal reasons" and "scheduling conflicts."

+The Southern Blacklist

+In 2014, Guedz co-founded The Southern Blacklist with former Eminence singer Wallace Parreiras, bass player Guilherme Henrique (Cyhad), drummer Alexandre Oliveira (Dilúvio), and guitarist Caio Ribeiro (Dilúvio).
+In March 2015, T.S.B. released their debut music video for the song "We Shall Rise".
+In 2016, they released their second video, for the song "10 Tons of Vengeance".

 The Troops of Doom

-In 2019 Guedz formed a new band called The Troops of Doom (taking its name from the Sepultura track he originally helped write and perform).
+In 2020 Guedz formed a new band called The Troops of Doom (taking its name from the Sepultura track he originally helped write and perform).
 With members including guitarist and artist Marcelo Vasco and vocalist/bassist Alex Kafer, they released their first EP The Rise of Heresy in October 2020, containing covers of early Sepultura tracks "Troops of Doom" and "Bestial Devastation".